nathanbraun/nathanbraun-com/content/ltcwff.md

 received.

 ## Format and Delivery
-I released the book an en ebook (pdf, code, datasets, Anki cards) on [Gumroad](https://gumroad.com/l/VvjqSj), which I've generally been happy with.
+I released the book an en ebook (pdf, code, datasets, Anki cards) on <strike>Gumroad</strike> (update: I've moved to SendOwl), which I've generally been happy with.

 It's really meant to be coded along with, and I think a pdf format is the best way to do that.